As 2014 comes to a close this short video and pictures look back on a few of the events that took place this year at NASA.

-NASA’s Office of Education continued to leverage opportunities in 2014 with other federal agencies, industry partners and academia to provide unique and compelling agency content as a catalyst for increasing STEM literacy throughout the United States.
+NASA’s Office of Education continued to leverage opportunities in 2014 with other federal agencies, industry partners, and academia to provide unique and compelling agency content as a catalyst for increasing STEM literacy throughout the United States.
 This year, NASA and Honeywell celebrated a decade of successful STEM collaboration with a west coast city tour of the award-winning science education program FMA LIVE!
 Forces in Motion.
 The tour marked an important milestone in the 10-year collaboration: reaching 1,000 schools and more than 400,000 students and teachers.

-NASA‘s award winning presence on social media remained strong in 2014.
+NASA‘s award-winning presence on social media remained strong in 2014.
 The agency’s Twitter, Facebook, Google+, and Instagram accounts are the most followed in the federal government on those platforms.
-This year, NASA also launched an official presence on LinkedIn, Vine and SoundCloud.
+This year, NASA also launched an official presence on LinkedIn, Vine, and SoundCloud.
 Further, the agency ranked high in the J.D.
 Power 2014 Social Media Benchmark Study for Government in two measured focus areas — servicing and marketing engagement.
 The agency hosted 22 NASA Socials, bringing hundreds of people who engage with NASA via social media together for unique in-person experiences of exploration and discovery.
 Since 2009, NASA has hosted more than 100 NASA Socials at more than a dozen locations.

 2015 promises to be an exciting year for NASA as it carries out the nation’s ambitious space program.
-The work NASA does will help United States maintain its world leadership in exploration and scientific discovery.
+The work NASA does will help the United States maintain its world leadership in exploration and scientific discovery.
 The agency will continue investing in our ‘Launch America’ initiative to return human spaceflight launches to the U.S.; foster groundbreaking technology development and aeronautics; and move forward with the Space Launch System and Orion on our journey to Mars.